iot2tangle/XDK110-Bosch/http/README.md

 ## Flashing your XDK: wifi and sensors configuration

 Open XDK Workbench and go to File -> Import.
-Choose General > Projects from Folder or Archive and select the folder ***XDK110-Bosch***.
+Choose General > Projects from Folder or Archive and select the ***XDK110-Bosch/http*** folder.
 Accept to import project.
 Navigate to the source folder and edit the following lines at ***xdk2mam.h***

 ```